sagemath/trac_to_gh/Issue 9689.md

 Out[2]= 1.17520119364380145688238185059560081515571798133409587022957
 ```

-The absolute error on Solaris x86 is slighly higher than seen on some other systems, but this is still a perfectly acceptable result.
+The absolute error on Solaris x86 is slightly higher than seen on some other systems, but this is still a perfectly acceptable result.

 This should be fairly easy to fix.
 I'll make a patch later today

 Dave

 Issue created by migration from https://trac.sagemath.org/ticket/9689